BjornRClausen/UPC-Research-/README.md

 # UPC-Research
-A public repository for the Unified Play of Consciousness (UPC) framework, integrating its consciousness-based ontology and its core axioms, laws, metrics, and engines with foundational essays, and cross-disciplinary applications to enable open collaboration, scientific validation, and holistic exploration of reality
+A public repository for the Unified Play of Consciousness (UPC) framework, integrating its consciousness-based ontology and its core axioms, laws, metrics and engines with foundational essays and cross-disciplinary applications to enable open collaboration, scientific validation and a holistic exploration of reality.